Stung by fuel, LAN embraces RNP navigation tools

 "This provides a level of precision that for all practical purposes is like flying a plane on a railroad track," said Steve Fulton, a former pilot who works for GE Aviation.

-Required Navigation Performance RNP.L and its cousin Area Navigation RNAV.L are part of a broader framework called Performance-based Navigation PBN.L.
+Required Navigation Performance (RNP) and its cousin Area Navigation (RNAV) are part of a broader framework called Performance-based Navigation (PBN).

 Regulators in the United States and Europe have begun adopting PBN, but implementing it across all airports in crowded markets is complex, industry experts say.